TestQuality Blog

 Selenium Automation Testing | Exceptions | TestQuality

-Developers and Testers use exception handling framework to handle an exception in selenium scripts.
+Developers and Testers use an exception handling framework to handle an exception in selenium scripts.
 The below diagram depicts the different types of Exceptions that we commonly face while working with Selenium WebDriver:

 What is an Exception ?

-Exception is a problem which occurs during the execution of the program and when an Exception occurs the program execution will stop and the rest of the code in the program will not be executed.
+Exception is a problem that occurs during the execution of the program and when an Exception occurs the program execution will stop and the rest of the code in the program will not be executed.

 Exceptions must be handled because they disrupt the usual flow of a program's execution.
 One of the primary goals of exception handling is to prevent this break and keep the application running.
 On the occurrence of a certain exception, you may wish to do a set of actions.